-I am happy to say that I have made lots of progress this week with the bathroom I am making over.
+I am happy to say that I have made lots of progress this week with the bathroom makeover.
 I have ripped out the baseboards, scrubbed the floor to see if it could be saved, painted the top section of the wall, and built a decorative frame for the bathtub using molding.
 My home was the builders “Spec” home – pretty basic – no real tub or tile, just one of those molded tubs complete with its own wall.

 I have always loved when tubs have decorative molding along the front to accent them and decided to do it for this bathroom.
 I had to work around a few obstacles –shower curtain rod not lining up, curved walls in the molded tub, but it all worked out just fine.